jnozzi/cocoadev.com/markdown/NSTableViewTriggersUpdate.md

 Goal:
-To have textual changes in an General/NSTableView trigger an update of various other General/NSTextFields.
+To have textual changes in an NSTableView trigger an update of various other NSTextFields.

-I am using an General/NSArrayController to manage the table via bindings.
+I am using an NSArrayController to manage the table via bindings.

 I have already tried using bindings, and they mostly work, but the update only occurs when a new row is added to the table.
 This is not acceptable.
 I used 'valueForKeyPath:@"@sum.total" on the default arrangedObjects.
 Where total is a method I wrote.

-Currently I am trying a delegate approach via an General/AppController.
-I have set the delegate of my General/NSTableView to the General/AppController and am trying to get the 'textDidChange:' selector to trigger the update.
-Unfortunately the 'textDidChange:' selector in my General/AppController is not being called.
+Currently I am trying a delegate approach via an AppController.
+I have set the delegate of my NSTableView to the AppController and am trying to get the 'textDidChange:' selector to trigger the update.
+Unfortunately the 'textDidChange:' selector in my AppController is not being called.
 What have I done wrong or not done at all?

 Code snippet:

-General/AppController.h
+AppController.h
 ------------------------
 #import <Cocoa/Cocoa.h>
-#import "General/MyDocument.h"
+#import "MyDocument.h"
 #import "Transaction.h"

-@interface General/AppController : General/NSObject {
+@interface AppController : NSObject {
-    General/IBOutlet General/NSTextField *balanceField;
+    IBOutlet NSTextField *balanceField;
-    General/IBOutlet General/NSTableView *tableView;
+    IBOutlet NSTableView *tableView;
-    General/IBOutlet General/MyDocument *myDocument;
+    IBOutlet MyDocument *myDocument;
-    General/IBOutlet General/NSButton *updateButton;
+    IBOutlet NSButton *updateButton;
 }

-- (General/IBAction)updateBalanceField:(id)sender;
+- (IBAction)updateBalanceField:(id)sender;

 @end

-General/AppController.m
+AppController.m
 ------------------------
-#import "General/AppController.h"
+#import "AppController.h"

-@implementation General/AppController
+@implementation AppController

 - (id)init
 {